 There’s nothing quite like seeing a humpback whale breaching from water level and if you’re lucky you might even spot a blue whale.

-Un-Cruise Adventures offer all inclusive (including all equipment), 7 night cruises around the Sea of Cortez (November –March) geared towards travellers wanting to get their feet wet.
+Un-Cruise Adventures offer all-inclusive (including all equipment), 7-night cruises around the Sea of Cortez (November to March) geared towards travellers wanting to get their feet wet.

 8- Play Golf in Baja

 If golf is your thing, there are more than 20 championship courses throughout the region.

 For a challenge check out Cabo del Sol the Jack Nicklaus signature course sprawling over two km along the oceanfront.